-COVID-19 vaccinations are readily available and can be obtained from retailers and grocery stores like CVS, Walgreens, and Walmart, or from your local public health department—in most cases without an appointment.
-If you need assistance finding a location to receive a COVID-19 vaccination, please check with your location or Regional Center Service Coordinator, or visit https://myturn.ca.gov/
+COVID-19 vaccinations and boosters are readily available and can be obtained from retailers and grocery stores like CVS, Walgreens, and Walmart, or from your local public health department—in most cases without an appointment.
+If you need assistance finding a location to receive a COVID-19 vaccination, please check with your location, or your Regional Center Service Coordinator, or visit https://myturn.ca.gov/.

-We appreciate being your partner.
-Your adherence to this mandate ensures that we are all doing our part to further minimize the spread of the COVID-19 virus.
+We appreciate being your partner, and your adherence to this mandate ensures that we are all doing our part to further minimize the spread of the COVID-19 virus.

 Be sure to have a conversation with your family and care provider about the COVID-19 vaccine mandate.
 Outlined below are some of the questions that can be used to navigate the conversation.
 Please note the following only applies to the California Public Health Order requiring care providers (“workers”) providing personal care services be fully vaccinated by November 30, 2021, unless they are approved for an exemption based on religious beliefs or qualifying medical reasons.
 Additional detail is available in the links below.

 Department of Developmental Services Directive

 As a community partner, we are spreading the word about how the mandate may apply to you, how to be compliant with the Public Health Order, resources for how to get vaccinated, best practices for maintaining documentation related to the mandate, and information on COVID-19 testing.

 To maintain a copy of his or her vaccination record and share it with the family;